Ben Franklin (Australian politician): Career

 In January 2017, Franklin was appointed Parliamentary Secretary for Renewable Energy and Northern NSW.
 In December 2021, Franklin was appointed as the Minister for Aboriginal Affairs, the Minister for the Arts, and the Minister for Regional Youth.
 Following Stuart Ayres' resignation, Franklin assumed the portfolio of Minister for Tourism.

+In the aftermath of the 2023 New South Wales state election, Franklin controversially decided to run for President of the Legislative Council, which would mean that the Nationals would have one fewer seat on the floor of the chamber.
+Adding to the controversy was Franklin's personal friendship with NSW Premier Chris Minns, despite political differences.
+Amid the tensions, Paul Toole lost his leadership role to Dugald Saunders.
+Franklin was subsequently elected as President.